Pakistan's new govt may have to roll back fuel, power subsidies | Business

 Sharif met his economic team on Thursday to tackle the subsidies.
 "We have been discussing this before (with the previous government) and are discussing it again with the new government as well," a finance ministry official told Reuters, speaking on the condition of anonymity.

+"Either it has to be rolled back or compensating reductions in other expenditures would be required to ensure that the primary balance agreed with the IMF is achieved."
+The primary budget balance excludes debt repayment obligations.

+The fiscal deficit could go as high as 10% of gross domestic product, according to Sharif's top economic adviser Miftah Ismail, widely expected to be named finance minister.
+Sharif met his economic team on Thursday to tackle the subsidies.

+"We have been discussing this before (with the previous government) and are discussing it again with the new government as well," a finance ministry official told Reuters, speaking on the condition of anonymity.
 The officials are proposing spreading the subsidies' roll-back over two to three months to soften its impact, he said, adding that the decision was now with the new political leadership.
-IMF BAILOUT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)